 I’ve found that creating categories creates insights: How does my home equity compare to my investments?
 How much can I withdraw from accounts tax-free?
 What percentage of my assets is locked in?
 What’s in my name, and what’s in my wife’s name?

-I created our first net worth statement 10 years ago.
-I was finding our financial affairs were getting busier and more complex.
+I created our first net worth statement years ago, when I found our financial affairs were getting busier and more complex.
 I thought that the occasional look at our financial big picture would change our thinking.
 And it has; I only wish I’d started earlier.
 I think it would have helped us in those years when the big financial question was: “Should I pay down the mortgage or save for my retirement?”